Collision Repair News

 So check back often and follow us on X @Ask_ICAR to ensure you’re equipped with the most up-to-date collision repair technical information available in the industry.

-Locating OEM-Approved HV Tools: General Motors
+Locating OEM-Approved HV Tools: Genesis

 When researching procedures for disabling a high-voltage (HV) vehicle, you may notice that many of the procedures require the use of specific tools.
 Some of them are OEM-specific tools or scan tools.
 Often identifying and locating where to purchase these specific tools can be difficult.